 |bytea||(vector (unsigned-byte 8))|

 The mapping from PostgreSQL types (identified by OID numbers) to the functions that interpret them is kept in so-called SQL readtables.
 All types for which no reader is defined will be returned as string values containing their PostgreSQL representation.

-This variable is used to choose the current readtable.
 For simple use, you will not have to touch this, but it is possible that code within a Lisp image requires different readers in different situations, in which case you can create separate read tables.

 Copies a given readtable.

 Returns the default readtable, containing only the readers defined by CL-postgres itself.